Role and duties of the Syndic Decision Review Committee

 Dr. Andréanne St-Martin, DMD

-Carole Turgeon, Certified Real Estate Broker AEO
+Carole Turgeon, Certified Real Estate Broker

 Lyse Le Gal, A.S.C., MBA